ibireme/yyjson/README.md

 ### Manually
 Just copy `yyjson.h` and `yyjson.c` to your project and start using it.
-Since yyjson is ANSI C compatible, no other configuration is needed typically.
+Since `yyjson` is ANSI C compatible, no other configuration is needed typically.

-We have tested `yyjson` with the following compilers: gcc, clang, msvc, icc, tcc.
-If you find a compile error, please report a bug.
+`yyjson` has been tested with the following compilers: `gcc`, `clang`, `msvc`, `icc`, `tcc`.
+If you find a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).

-yyjson includes all features by default, but you can trim out some of them by adding compile flags to get higher performance and/or smaller binary.
+`yyjson` includes all features by default, but you can trim out some of them by adding compile flags to get higher performance and/or smaller binary.
 See [compile flags](https://github.com/ibireme/yyjson/blob/master/doc/Building.md#compile-flags) for details.

 ### CMake
 Clone repository and create build directory: